edfong/npl/README.md

 ### __Example 3.3__ - Bayesian Sparsity Path Analysis (in .`/experiments/Genetics`)

-1. Covariate data is not included for privacy reasons; run `load_data.py` to generate simulated covariates from Normal(0,1) (uncorrelated unlike real data) and pseudo-phenotypes.
+1. Covariate data is not included for privacy reasons.
+Run `load_data.py` to generate simulated covariates from Normal(0,1) (uncorrelated unlike real data) and pseudo-phenotypes.
 2. Run `run_NPL_genetics.py` for the NPL example.
 3. The Jupyter notebook `Plotting Sparsity Plots.ipynb` can be used to produce sparsity plots.